ahn-github/korea-air-pollution-dashboard/README.md

 It use [this open-api-service(data.go.kr)](https://www.data.go.kr/dataset/15000581/openapi.do).
 Therefore, you need "service key" for get response data.
 Then, make 'secret.json' file in the project directory path.
-Secret.json should be look like below
+Secret.json should look like below

 ```
 {